ChristianHuff-DEV/reapy/README.md

 * `Source` (string / required)
 Path to the `zip` file to be extraced.
 * `Destination` (string / required)
-Path to the folder content of the archive is placed in.
-(A folder with the same name as the archive file is created inside of this path.)
+Path to the folder the content of the archive is placed in.
+(A folder with the same name as the *zip* file is created inside of this path.)

 Example: